danjhd/cfn101-workshop/workshop/content/20-prerequisites/100-account.md

 If you don't have an AWS account, you can [create a free account here](https://portal.aws.amazon.com/billing/signup).

 ## Administrator User

+{{% notice warning %}}
+In this workshop, we will use credentials that have full administrator access to AWS.
+Having an IAM User configured in this way goes against AWS best practices for [Least Privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege), so please ensure you delete this IAM user at the end of this workshop to reduce the risk as much as possible.
+{{% /notice %}}

 1. Sign in to your AWS account
 1. Go to the AWS IAM console and [create a new user](https://console.aws.amazon.com/iam/home?#/users$new).